LudovicRocroy/LLM_loadbalancer_CraftAI/README.md

 The `select_endpoint` function:
 - Loads a list of available model endpoints from an environment variable on the [Craft.AI MLOps platform](https://mlops-platform-documentation.craft.ai/) (`ENDPOINT_LIST`).
+- Apply a choice depending on the deploiment :
-- Randomly shuffles the list to avoid bias.
+    - Random : Randomly shuffles the list to avoid bias.
+    - Order : Run through the endpoint list from the last answering endpoint
 - Tries to send a POST request to each endpoint in order until it receives a valid (HTTP 200) response.
 - Tracks and logs key execution metrics using Craft.AI's native SDK tools.